Eric Murphy (Entourage): Fictional character biography

-Since then, Eric has been busy expanding his job function, getting an office and even starting "The Murphy Group".
+Since then, Eric has been busy expanding his job function, getting an office and, even starting "The Murphy Group".
 He has also finally been recognized as Vincent Chase's manager, thanks to an exposé on him in Daily Variety.
 He briefly signed Anna Faris as a client before being fired for a conflict of interests regarding Billy and Vince's third movie(though this is only implied, we never actually see him fired, and later on in the series he tells Ari that he "has 3 clients").
 In the Season 4 season finale, Eric ends up correct about Medellin after repeatedly mentioning that the film was overly long (among other problems) and needed a lot of work before it was released at Cannes.
-With Yair backing out after seeing how poorly it was received by the viewers at the screening, the film is ultimately sold to Harvey Weinstein for a back-door price of one dollar.
-Noticing the gang's disappointment walking out of the theater, Ari does his best to lighten the mood by saying Harvey is the man they want to pull them out of the hole, adding: "You should've seen Shakespeare in Love before he put his scissorhands on it."
+With Yair backing out after seeing how poorly it was received by the viewers at the screening, the film is ultimately sold to Harvey Weingard (a producer based on Harvey Weinstein) for a back-door price of one dollar.
+Noticing the gang's disappointment walking out of the theater, Ari does his best to lighten the mood by saying Harvey is the man they want to pull them out of the hole, adding: "You should've seen Shakespeare in Love before he put his Scissorhands on it."

 In Season 5, Eric manages Charlie Williams, an up-and-coming stand-up comedian turned actor, who is played by Shad Moss.
 During season 5, Eric helps land Charlie a spot on a new TV series called Venice about skateboarders living around Venice Beach, California.

-During the first episode of Season 6, Eric moves out of Vince's house and moves into a house that he is watching over for a year for one of Sloan's friends.
+During the first episode of Season 6, Eric moves out of Vince's house and into a house that he watches for a year for a friend of Sloan, the daughter of Ari's former partner at the agency.
 Later on in the season, Eric closes his talent agency for good and eventually takes a job offer at Hollywood's most powerful management group with well-known talent manager Murray Berenson at Murray Berenson Company with Eric regularly clashing with colleague Scott Lavin (Scott Caan).